-The Iranian government has said today, May 11 that European planemaker Airbus will announce its decision on whether it will sell planes to Tehran, within the next few days.
-This comes right after the United State saying that it will revoke export license required by plane makers to sell commercial aircraft to Iran.
-Now, Airbus being European uses the components and technology from the U.S.
+The Iranian government has said today, May 11, that European planemaker Airbus will announce its decision on whether it will sell planes to Tehran within the next few days.
+This comes right after the United States said that it would revoke the export license required by plane makers to sell commercial aircraft to Iran.
+Airbus, being European, uses the components and technology from the U.S.

-This far, Iran has imported at least 11 planes, three of which are from Airbus (remaining eight from ATR, the Franco-Italian turboprop maker).
-Asghar Fakhrieh-Kashan, senior advisor to Roads and Urban Development Minister of Iran said that the government didn’t make any down payment for future deliveries.
+Iran has imported at least 11 planes, three of which are from Airbus (the remaining eight from ATR, the Franco-Italian turboprop maker).
+Asghar Fakhrieh-Kashan, senior advisor to the Roads and Urban Development Minister of Iran, said that the government didn’t make any down payment for future deliveries.

 As for the American withdrawal, President Trump pulled the nation out of an international nuclear deal.
-This move was made on last Tuesday, May 8 and is potent enough to raise conflicts in the Middle East.
-It can even upset European allies of the U.S., and global oil supplies may not be as smooth as expected by all.
+This move was made last Tuesday, May 8, and is potent enough to raise conflicts in the Middle East.
+It can even upset European allies of the U.S., and all global oil supplies may not be as smooth as expected.

-The nuclear deal, initiated in 2015 Iran restrained its nuclear program in return to the lifting most of the international non-nuclear sanctions that were imposed on the country.
+In the nuclear deal initiated in 2015, Iran restrained its nuclear program in return for lifting most of the international non-nuclear sanctions that were imposed on the country.
 The imposing had kept the nation’s economy paralyzed for years.
 Most of these sanctions were lifted in 2016.